IIDM: Inter and Intra-domain Mixing for Semi-supervised Domain Adaptation in Semantic Segmentation: Experiments

-\textbf{Intra and inter-domain mixing strategies.} In our approach, we employ a straightforward domain mixing strategy, wherein the inter and intra-domain mixing are applied on the same unlabeled target image and learns through two separate streams (\textbf{one $x^{u}$ two streams}).
-However, alternative options exist, such as 1) applying inter and intra-domain mixing on two distinct unlabeled target images (\textbf{two $x^{u}$ two streams}) or 2) implementing inter and intra-domain mixing simultaneously on an unlabeled target images and learning through a single branch (\textbf{one $x^{u}$ one stream}).
+\paragraph{Intra and inter-domain mixing strategies.} In the proposed IIDM, we employ a straightforward domain mixing strategy, wherein the inter and intra-domain mixing are applied on the same unlabeled target image and learns via two separate streams (\textbf{one $x^{u}$ two streams}).
+However, alternative options exist, such as 1) applying on two distinct unlabeled target images and learning via two separate streams (\textbf{two $x^{u}$ two streams}) or 2) applying on the same unlabeled target image and learning via a single stream (\textbf{one $x^{u}$ one stream}).
 We conduct ablation experiments on the domain mixing strategies, as presented in Table~\ref{Ablation2}.
 It is observed that “one $x^{u}$ two streams” performs best.
-While all three strategies incorporate both inter and intra-domain mixing, applying inter and intra-domain mixing on the same image enables the network to aware the two domain gaps simultaneously, which benefits the network to learn more consistent feature representation across domains.
-Additionally, compared with learning through one stream, the proportion of unsupervised loss is increased in the learning with two independent streams strategy.
-Therefore, more attention is paid on the target domain to achieve better performance.
+While all three strategies incorporate both inter and intra-domain mixing, applying them on the same image enables the network to aware the two domain gaps simultaneously, which benefits the network to learn more consistent feature representation across domains.

-\textbf{Effect of loss weights $\lambda$ and $\mu$.} In our approach, loss weights $\lambda$ and $\mu$ represents the loss ratio of inter and intra-domain mixing respectively.
+\paragraph{Loss weights $\lambda$ and $\mu$.} In the proposed IIDM, loss weights $\lambda$ and $\mu$ represent the loss ratio of inter and intra-domain mixing respectively.
 We ablate this two hyper-parameters in Table~\ref{Ablation3}.
 The model achieves the optimal performance when $\lambda$ and $\mu$ are set to 1 and 2, respectively.
 When either $\lambda$ or $\mu$ is set to 0.1 (row 1 and row 5), a noticeable decrease in performance is observed, and the most significant drop occurs when the number of labeled target images is 100.
-This can be attributed to the fact that setting either $\lambda$ or $\mu$ to 0.1 results in a substantial reduction in the influence of inter or intra-domain mixing compared to the supervised loss.
-Through a comparison of the results presented in row 2, row 3, and row 4, it becomes evident that greater emphasis should be placed on the intra-domain mixing, which has been totally disregarded in previous semi-supervised domain adaptation (SSDA) methods for semantic segmentation.
-When labeled target data is sufficient, performance is more robust to the two hyper-parameters.
+Through a comparison of the results presented in row 2, row 3, and row 4, it becomes evident that greater emphasis should be placed on the intra-domain mixing, which has been totally disregarded in previous semi-supervised domain adaptation (SSDA) methods.
+When labeled target images is sufficient, performance is more robust to the two hyper-parameters.